Landlords' rights and responsibilities

 - You must keep to the terms outlined in the tenancy agreement

 - You must supply your contact details to your tenants

 - You must supply an up to date EPC which complies with Minimum Energy Efficiency Standards (MEES)

 - Locks cannot be changed without informing the tenant

-- Give the tenants space to freely enjoy the rental avoiding unnecessary frequent visits
+- Give the tenants space to freely enjoy the rental property, avoiding unnecessary frequent visits

 - Obtain all necessary contents to the letting, lender freeholder insurer

 - Maintain the property in line with statutory requirements